 In the Center’s first month of operation, tutors worked over 300 hours, providing 480 tutoring sessions, including individual and group sessions.
 Currently, the Center has tutor services available in writing, literature, all levels of mathematics, physics, chemistry, Spanish, and criminal justice.
 Student tutors must be recommended by an MMI faculty member in order to be eligible to tutor in a specific subject area.
 The grant also funds professional tutors who hold at least a bachelor’s degree in a specific subject area

-Eva Painter, Director & Career Specialist
+Jillian Stone, Director & Career Specialist

 Layne C. Hoggle, Administrative Coordinator